How to Scale OpenAI Codex from Solo Developer to Team Workflow Without Breaking Everything

 The slash commands give you "what does the agent see right now."
 The Gateway usage-cost command gives you "where did my budget go this week."
 I find a lot of unexpected weight in the detailed view, usually a logfile that some skill keeps re-reading instead of caching.

-For Claude Sonnet 4.6 as of 2026-04:
+For Claude Sonnet 4.6 at time of writing:

 A heavy agent doing 50 model calls a day at 30K input each, no caching, runs about $4.50/day.
 The same agent with prompt caching enabled (so the SOUL.md + MEMORY.md prefix is cached across calls) drops to $1.50/day.
 Caching is the single biggest cost optimization after pruning.